-UPDATE: On the heels of the release of Google for Jobs, the search engine giant is also getting into the Applicant Tracking System game, with the release of “Hire” an all-new platform geared towards small to mid-sized businesses.
+UPDATE: On the heels of the release of Google for Jobs, the search engine giant is diving deeper into the recruitment industry with the release of “Hire” an all-new platform geared towards small to mid-sized businesses.

 The tech giant announced earlier this year that it will be breaking into the recruitment scene with the launch of Google for Jobs.

 According to Google’s blog post on the release, Hire integrates with the rest of Google’s G-Suite system, allowing recruiters to communicate with candidates and schedule interviews using their Google Calendar and Gmail tools.
 Employers will also be able to track and analyze their talent pipeline with Google Sheet integration.

 Hire is available to U.S.-based businesses with under 1,000 employees who are also G-Suite customers, who can use the service for a fee.
 It was not immediately clear how much the service costs, but Google does allow those looking for more information to sign up for a demo.

 Google made its debut in the talent acquisition scene with the release of Google for Jobs in May.
 Here’s what you need to know:

 - Google uses their technology to help identify terms job seekers enter into job search inquiries across a variety of platforms, aggregating the best results across a variety of job boards, including LinkedIn, Glassdoor, CareerBuilder, Monster and ZipRecruiter.